 Climate change is already impacting lives across the African continent.
-The changes in temperature is affecting health, food production, availability of water and even the security of the African people.
+The changes in temperature are affecting health, food production, availability of water and even the security of the African people.

-350africa.org posts a lists of indicators which is worth sharing to alert and appeal for change in the way we treat our environment, especially in farming.
+350africa.org posts a list of indicators which is worth sharing to alert and appeal for a change in the way we treat our environment, especially in farming.

 1. Impacts on weather patterns

 Flooding is the most prevalent disaster in North Africa, the second most common in East, South and Central Africa, and the third most common in West Africa (AWDR, 2006).

 In North Africa, the 2001 disastrous flood in northern Algeria resulted in about 800 deaths and economic loss of about $400 million.
 In Mozambique, the 2000 flood (worsened by two cyclones) caused 800 deaths, affected almost 2 million people of which about 1 million needed food, 329,000 people were displaced and agricultural production land was destroyed (AWDR, 2006).

 Between July 2011 and mid-2012, a severe drought affected the entire East Africa region and was said to be “the worst drought in 60 years.”